astorDev/archi/dotnet-appsettings/index.md

     - 📄 appsettings.json
 ```

 in every project.
-As a consequence of the design decision we had to make a custom method `IHostEnvironment.IsDevelopmentLike` checking for `Local`, `Development`, and `QA`s.
-This is one of the scenario that can be easily avoided with architectural pattern introduced in the series of articles.
-Having a unified **behaviour** configurations will change that workaround to the good old `IsDevelopment` or even better just specify the behaviour in `appsettings.Development`.
+As a consequence of the design decision, we had to make a custom method `IHostEnvironment.IsDevelopmentLike` checking for `Local`, `Development`, and `QA`s.
+This is one of the scenarios that can be easily avoided with architectural patterns introduced in the series of articles.
+Having a unified **behaviour** configuration will change that workaround to the good old `IsDevelopment` or even better just specify the behaviour in `appsettings.Development`.

 Anyway, the interesting question is: in which cases the `IsDevelopmentLike` was used?
 (And where we can use just `appsettings.Development` instead).
 The most visible example I could recall was **Exception Handling**.

-We applied a special cautions to avoid displaying technical errors to a user in Production.
+We applied special caution to avoid displaying technical errors to a user in Production.
 However, in Dev or QA environments showing the full exception details significantly reduced speed we needed to figure out what went wrong.
-So setting up the **behaviour** for a group of environment would be much nicer than duplicating it accross bunch of `appsettings`.
+So setting up the **behaviour** for a group of environments would be much nicer than duplicating it across a bunch of `appsettings`.

 ## TLDR;